Home Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

 Demo APP

-This code is mainly divided into two parts.
-The first part addresses the issue of leaving blank spaces when scaling the original image size to fit into an ImageView.
-Simply put, we want the ImageView to be the same size as the Image.
-If you directly insert the image, it will cause misalignment as shown below.
+This program mainly consists of two parts.
+The first part addresses the issue of white space when resizing the original image to fit into an ImageView.
+In simple terms, we want the ImageView size to match the image size.
+Directly inserting the image can cause misalignment as shown below.

-You might think of directly changing the ContentMode to fill, fit, or redraw, but this will distort or crop the image.
+You might consider changing the ContentMode to fill, fit, or redraw, but this may cause distortion or cropping of the image.

 1